 Each day, we work with businesses to build upon and improve their payments process.
 Sometimes they come to us with specifics in mind, and other times businesses come with problems or questions that we help them find the answers to.

-Whatever the situation that brings us together, we work with our partners to provide an understanding of how their payments could be processed better, specifically using the ACH network.
+Whatever the situation that brings us together, we work with our customers to provide an understanding of how their payments could be processed better, specifically using the ACH network.

 For example, integrating Dwolla’s API helped a real-estate lending platform improve transfer times by 50% and an Instagram advertising platform reduce payouts processing costs by 31% in the first month.

-In both cases, the partners used the Dwolla to serve their unique payments flow.
-At times, the partner’s funds flow was straightforward and made more efficient with basic functionality but other times the solution called for one of our lesser-known, advanced features to complement their payments needs.
+In both cases, the customers used Dwolla to serve their unique payments flow.
+At times, the customer’s funds flow was straightforward and made more efficient with basic functionality but other times the solution called for one of our lesser-known, advanced features to complement their payments needs.